 Did you know in addition to my blog I also have a full time career?
 If you didn’t know, now you do.
-I’ve been at my current job about 3 years and my blog will be 3 years new in November.
+I’ve been at my current job about 4 years and some change and my blog will be 4 years new in November.
 Balancing a blog and a full time career is something that I’ve been doing because to me there is no other choice at this moment.

 My mom, though she had a full time career, ALWAYS made time to be present for me.
-She was very present and I want that same thing for myself and my future babies and for me that looks like balancing a blog and a full time career until I can replace my career.
-That said I’m sharing my 5 tips for balancing a blog and full time career.
+She was very present and I want that same thing for myself and my future babies and for me at this point in my life that looks like balancing a blog and a full time career until I can replace my career.
+That said I’m sharing my 6 tips for balancing a blog and full time career.

 Balancing a Blog and Full Time Career Looks Like Starting The Project

 I could have just been okay with working and it could have ended there.
 Like I mentioned in the previous section, there are moments when I experience downtime.
 I’ve used ALL of that downtime to build and maintain a brand.
-I don’t know how many hours it adds up to, but discipline set in 3 years ago and thank God it did because without it I probably wouldn’t be writing this post and preparing to post it to my own website.
+I don’t know how many hours it adds up to, but discipline set in 4 years ago and thank God it did because without it I probably wouldn’t be refreshing this post.
 Discipline will get you further than motivation and inspiration will and that’s just facts.

 Batch content is key when it comes to balancing a blog and a full time career.
 Before the pandemic, mornings, weekends and lunch breaks were my main times for creating photo content.
 I’ve gotten so much better at batching and full time career or not batching your content so you don’t have to “feel like it” every day is the most helpful for achieving that balance.